When Heaven Went Silent and the Trumpets Started — Modern Paraphrase | nocap.bible

 Then looked up and heard an eagle flying directly overhead, crying out with a loud voice:

-"Woe, woe, woe to those who dwell on the earth, at the blasts of the other trumpets that the three are about to blow!"
+"Woe, woe, woe to those who dwell on the earth, at the blasts of the other trumpets that the three Angels are about to blow!"

 Three woes for three remaining trumpets.
 The eagle is announcing that what just happened — the burning land, the bloody sea, the poisoned rivers, the darkened sky — was the warmup.
 The next three are coming, and they're aimed not at creation but at the people on it.

 That triple "woe" should hit different.
 This isn't a casual heads-up.
 It's a final warning echoing across the sky for everyone to hear.
 What's been devastating is about to become unbearable.
-And is watching all of it unfold. ⚡
+And John is watching all of it unfold. ⚡